 Need to be out of class?

 Don't cancel!
 Invite University Career Services to give an informative presentation designed to provide your students with the competitive edge needed in today's job market.

 For more information contact Natalie Storelli on the Queens campus at [email protected] or (718) 990-2103.

 For presentations on Staten Island, please contact (718) 390-4438.Sample Topics:Please note that each presentation topic is a suggested area of concentration and can be tailored to your specific group's needs.
 The Career Center: Pathway to the Future

-Become aware of the wide range of resources and services University Career Services has to offer, learn how we can benefit students in their freshman through senior years and beyond graduation.Need 'Major' Help: Choosing a Major
+Become aware of the wide range of resources and services University Career Services has to offer, learn how we can benefit students in their first-year through senior years and beyond graduation.Need 'Major' Help: Choosing a Major

 Students will learn about how to choose a major that's a good fit for them, as well as methods and resources for exploring areas of study at SJU.Internships 101: Maximize Your Employment Potential

 More and more employers are creating internship programs geared toward helping students gain practical experience related to their field of study.
 Internships allow them to identify potential employment candidates.
 This presentation will identify internship opportunities and help students learn how to make an internship experience a reality.Job Seeker's Workshop: Navigating the Job Market